- Categories:

 National Adverse Drug Event Awareness Day FAQs

-What is the most common adverse drug event?
+What is the economic impact of adverse drug events?

 How to Observe National Adverse Drug Event Awareness Day